Digital-Platform-Services/My-NS-Account/README.md

 These other features include role-based access controls, Relying Party (RP) affiliations and authentication source control (citizen and/or employee).

-## What changes need to be made in order to integrate with the NSLS?
+## How does your application integrate with the NSLS?
-Relying Parties will need to implement minor front-end changes to their application to allow users to login and logout of the NSLS, as well as to access their profile.
-With respect to required back end changes, RPs will need to ensure their application is either SAML 2.0 or OIDC compliant, i.e. they must have the ability to send, receive and process SAML or OIDC requests/responses.
+Relying Parties will need to ensure their application is either SAML 2.0 or OIDC 1.0 compliant, i.e. they must have the ability to send, receive and process SAML or OIDC requests/responses.
+See our [RFP Requirements documentation](./RFP%20Documentation/Digital%20Identity%20-%20RFP%20Requirements%20-%2020190314.docx).

 ## What information is provided in the SAML/OIDC messages?
 The NSLS will send a SAML or OIDC response message back to Relying Parties after a successful authentication.
-Included in that message is a configurable set of user attributes including the user’s name, email and a unique identifier/GUID (PAI).
+Included in that message is a configurable set of user attributes including the user’s name, email and a unique identifier/GUID.
 Applications will also receive logout, revocation and change notification messages.

 ## What types of applications can be integrated with the NSLS?
 Any web or mobile application that has access to the internet can be integrated with the NSLS.